jasonwebb/morphogenesis-resources/README.md

 <img src="https://i.imgur.com/iOr8mvo.png" width="300" align="right">

 ### Delaunay triangulation and Voronoi diagrams
-_Delaunay triangulation_ is a way to connect a set of points
+_Delaunay triangulation_ is a way of connecting a set of points to form a network of non-overlapping triangles.
+One of the key properties of Delaunay triangulations is that the [circumcircles](https://en.wikipedia.org/wiki/Circumscribed_circle) associated with each triangle contains no other points than their three triangle vertices.
+When extended into 3D, Delaunay triangulation is useful for creating meshes.

+_Voronoi diagrams_ are the [dual](https://observablehq.com/@mbostock/the-delaunays-dual) of Delaunay triangulations.
+This means that once a Delaunay triangulation has been computed for a set of points, a Voronoi diagram can be drawn without any additional data - just draw lines connecting the centers of the circumcircles!
+Useful for efficiently partitioning (splitting up) space.

 _Articles:_
 * [Delaunay triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation) on Wikipedia